Migos46/ShellScripting_Beginners/README.md

 `-rwxr--r--  ... ... elder_ring.sh`
 Where the execute permissions is added, `x` appears now in the output of the `$ ls` command.

 Also note that all the spaces are created to give more visual clarity for reading the code.

-# BIG THANKS to JAY LACROIX and LEARNLINUXTV
-This repo is being done as I'm learning new things about `shell` scripting with [Jay LaCoix from LearnLinuxTV](https://www.learnlinux.tv).
-Plese check him out there and also his [Patreon_Support](https://www.learnlinux.tv/support/) if you really feel like helping a bit more.

-Anyways, just enjoy and share knowledge!

-Do not hesitate to improve any content inside the explanations since I'm not great at explaining.